Darrell-Chidera/Lab1Php/README.md

 # Lab1Php
 The Book Management System is a simple web application that allows users to add and manage a list of books.
 Users can input the title, author, and publication year of each book.
 The application validates the input and displays the list of added books in a structured format.

-  THE STEPS ON HOW TO RUN THE APPLICATION IS AS FOLLOWS:
+  THE FEATURES OF THE APPLICATION
 - Add new books with title, author, and publication year.
 - Input validation to ensure all fields are filled correctly.
 - Display a list of all added books.